top of page

 Mission: "To provide a fun and positive experience that will instill a lifelong love of skating."

-We are offering Basic 1 through Free Skate 1, and a NEW Adaptive / Therapeutic Skating Class, for ages 5 to 15.
-Unfortunately, at this time we do not have the staff to offer classes for skaters under 5 or for adults.
-If you have a skater under the age of 5 who is taking private lessons from a Santa Fe Skating Club coach, they can be registered for Learn to Skate with the approval of their private coach.
+We are offering Basic 1 through Free Skate and an Adaptive/Therapeutic Skating Class for ages 5 to 16.
+The Adaptive/Therapeutic class is for skaters that need more personal attention.
+If you have a skater who is 4 years old and who is taking private lessons from a Santa Fe Skating Club coach, they can be registered for Learn to Skate with the approval of their private coach.
+Skaters under the age of 4 will not be accepted in the Learn to Skate program under any circumstances.
+Detailed class descriptions are available at www.santafeskatingclub.org > Learn to Skate.

 11:10 AM – 11:40 AM: Basic 1, Basic 2, Basic 5, Basic 6

-Please note that class size is limited.
-Classes are limited to 10 skaters per class.
-Adaptive skating may be limited to fewer than 10 skaters depending on skating abilities.
+Class size is limited.
+We do our best to limit our Basic 1 classes to 8 skaters per class and to limit all other classes to 10 skaters per class.
+Adaptive/therapeutic skating may be limited to fewer than 8 skaters depending on skating abilities.

 Registration: